rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

 In the evening we went to the after party of the protest and again I met some amazing people amongst others Emina Bošnjak from the `Sarajevo Open Centre`_.

-The next day I had a BlaBalCar booked for the early afternoon, so we just went to TODO name to enjoy the view and walk the way down.
+The next day I had a BlaBlaCar booked for the early afternoon, so we had bearly enough time to go up to `Trebević`_, enjoy the view and walk the way down.

 .. figure:: /images/tour_de_hackerspace/sarajevo/sarajevo_mountain_2.jpg
     :target: /images/tour_de_hackerspace/sarajevo/sarajevo_mountain_2.jpg
-    :alt: View from ....
+    :alt: View from Trebević
     :align: center
     :width: 80%
     :figwidth: 80%

-    View from ....
+    View from Trebević

 I really loved my stay in Sarajevo.
 Czesiek is an awesome host and I can highly recommend to stay with him if you are in Sarajevo ;)